Meet the Faculty

 Residency: University of Arizona, Tucson

-Interests: My interests in emergency medicine includes medical resuscitation, orthopedic injuries, and COVID…and then more COVID, after that COVID.
+My interests in emergency medicine includes medical resuscitation, orthopedic injuries, and COVID…and then more COVID, after that COVID.
 Sometimes influenza, then COVID again.
 Sometimes I also enjoy procalcitonin and lactic acid.

 Outside of the hospital I enjoy breakfast foods, college football, video games, warm weather, and free some.
 My dislikes included water chestnuts, taxes, cold weather, and drivers who don’t use their blinkers.